2025 Leadership in Energy Efficiency Awards Honor Regional Achievements

 - High-Performance, High-Capacity Heat Pump project: Jamie Anthony, Debra Bristow, Amy Burke, Mike Cohan, Nathan Kelly, Tony Koch, and Keshmira McVey, Bonneville Power Administration; John Bush and Regina Hong, OTS Energy; Matt Booth, Washington State University Energy Program; Bob Davis, Ecotope; Erin Connor, KEEL Energy; Christopher Dymond and Aaron James, NEEA; Ben Larson, Larson Energy Research;

-- Michael Ivanovich, ACMA
+- Michael Ivanovich, AMCA

 - Jaguar Land Rover at Redfox Commons: Jim Brown, Instant Group; Nathan Clark, Fortis Construction; Samra Egger, Cummings Group; Beth Jamieson, Brightworks Sustainability; Anna Langley, Langley Investment; Kelsey Loverro and Amalia Mohr (project lead), LRS Architects; Paul Rathbone, Jaguar Land Rover